 The Democrats claim to fight for the heart of American democracy.
-However, the party gives short stick to democracy within its own fold.
-The upcoming presidential election in USA and the two that precede it establish this conclusively.
+But the party gives short shrift to democracy within its own fold.
+The upcoming presidential election and the two that precede it establish this conclusively.

-Joe Biden faced Donald Trump in the first presidential debate in late June this year.
-His performance left people questioning the President’s mental acuity.
-Democrats panicked that he would not only lose to Trump, but hurt them in Congress, as well.
+Joe Biden faced Donald Trump in the first presidential debate in late June.
+His performance left people questioning the president’s mental acuity.
+Democrats panicked that he would not only lose to Trump but hurt them in Congress, too.
 The White House variously said that he just had “a bad day”, “a cold”, a “jet lag” and would resume his campaigning soon.

 “Nancy made clear that they could do this the easy way or the hard way,” an insider told Politico.
-The “easy way” for Biden was to end his re-election bid.
-“She gave them three weeks of the easy way,” he seemed nonchalant.
+The “easy way” for Biden was to end his r-election bid.
+“She gave them three weeks of the easy way.”
+He seemed nonchalant.

 On Sunday, July 21, Obama called Biden after breakfast to inform him of the “hard way.”
 “Here’s the deal.
 We have Kamala’s approval to invoke the 25th Amendment (to the US Constitution),” he told Biden, according to veteran investigative journalist Seymour Hersh.
 The clause allows the president to be replaced by the vice president, in this case Kamala Harris, if the latter and others deem him unable to discharge the powers and duties of his office.